sirzerator/advent2023/README.md

 memoization, that is saving the first results in a Dictionary (HashMap of sorts) in order to avoid redoing the heavy work everytime and just work with integers and dictionary queries.

+## Day 5

+I had to use threads to finish this one in reasonable time on my i5-3570K...
+It was a nice opportunity to try the async..await features of C#.
+I also had an off-by-one error in a loop that threw me off way too long on part 2.
+The iteration time being so long, it took some time before I noticed the problem.